romatdibrohiksnov/vulndb.com/PHPGurukul User Registration & Login and User Management System With Admin Panel v3.3 Authenticated SQL Injection in adminuser-profile.php (uid) .md

-# Advisory: Authenticated SQL Injection in /admin/user-profile.php (uid) — User Registration & Login and User Management System With Admin Panel v3.3
+# PHPGurukul User Registration & Login and User Management System With Admin Panel v3.3 Authenticated SQL Injection in adminuser-profile.php (uid)

 ## Summary
 An authenticated SQL Injection vulnerability exists in the admin user profile page (`/admin/user-profile.php`) of “User Registration & Login and User Management System With Admin Panel” version 3.3.
 The `uid` GET parameter is concatenated directly into a SQL query, enabling time-based and boolean-based blind SQL injection.